cyrilakafia/relearn_python/README.md

 # relearning python
-Relearning python after almost 2 years.
+relearning python from the basics